-Everything you love about breakfast is found in this Easter Breakfast Casserole.
-Eggs, sausage and two kinds of cheese make this overnight casserole recipe delicious!
+Everything you love about a hearty breakfast comes together in this Easter Breakfast Casserole.
+With eggs, sausage, and two kinds of cheese, this easy overnight breakfast idea is perfect for feeding a crowd without a lot of extra work.

 Table of Contents